Toxic Mothers: Signs You Have One and What to Do About It

 - Sabotaging yourself and your relationships

-- Needing to dominate, control your life and those in it
+- Needing to dominate, and control your life and those in it

 Having healthy, secure relationships is difficult when you’ve learned that relationships are unreliable and can be hurtful.